gtduncan/tradingsystem-python/README.md

-Trading System built in Python
+# Trading System built in Python

+## By George Duncan